 Mom and Dad paid for piano lessons, but for some reason, I never learned scales or the proper fingerings.
 Sure, I could see the tiny numbers above certain notes, but if I could fake it my way, then that was the way it was going to be.
 My teachers never corrected me either, so what did I care?
 Not until I was an undergrad music major did I learn to play scales so I could place out of the final semester of required piano courses.

-Dad had numerous film music charts nestled in the piano bench.
-I cared more for the themes from THE APARTMENT, ANASTASIA and EXODUS than Mozart or Beethoven.
+Dad had numerous film music charts nestled inside the piano bench.
+I cared more for the themes from THE APARTMENT, ANASTASIA, and EXODUS than Mozart or Beethoven.
 (Still do.)
 Their sweeping melodies drew me in with an intensity that the classical composers did not.
-If you look in the far right hand corner of the this post’s picture, next to a Burt Bacharach compendium and the vocal selections from JESUS CHRIST SUPERSTAR, you’ll see a bit of the piano selections from LOVE STORY sticking out.
+If you look in the far right-hand corner of this post’s picture, next to a Burt Bacharach compendium and the vocal selections from JESUS CHRIST SUPERSTAR, you’ll see a bit of the piano selections from LOVE STORY sticking out.
 Give me Alfred Newman, Ernest Gold, even Francis Lai, over Rondo Alla Turca.

 As my piano technique “progressed” over the years, octaves and chords became my nemeses.
 My hands can easily span a 12th, sometimes a 14th if I really stretch them.
 But that wingspan was not always helpful when it came to the piano, and certainly not on clarinet.

 But no matter.
 I trudged my way through rag after rag.
 If I’d spent more time practicing the left hand, I might have made a decent ragtime pianist.
 As it was, I was just sloppy and lazy.